erra-tech/CrossDEX_MATIC_Sniper_Bot/README.md

 extra:
 -hp or --honeypot, if you use this Flag, your token get checks if token is honypot before buy!
--nb or --nobuy, No Buy, Skipp buy, if you want to use only TakeProfit/StopLoss/TrailingStopLoss
+-nb or --nobuy, No Buy, Skipp buy, if you want to use only TakeProfit/StopLoss/TrailingStopLoss -tx or --txamount, how mutch tx you want to send?
+It split your MATIC amount in e.g. "-tx 5"
 ```